karuna24s/emotional-support-butterflies/README.md

 (@Karuna)

 # Team member 4
-Laura Paulino, Website Designer, experience in HTML, CSS, Design, UI (@Laura Paulino)
+Laura Paulino, Website Designer, HTML, CSS, Design, UI (@Laura Paulino)

 “Mental health is the level of psychological well-being or an absence of mental illness.
 It is the state of someone who is "functioning at a satisfactory level of emotional and behavioral adjustment"